krtkn-sky/poly-LR/fuel_efficiency/README.md

 The Python code provided in this repository uses polynomial regression to predict fuel efficiency based on the provided dataset.
 The code is implemented using the scikit-learn library for machine learning.

+You can tweak the `degree` parameter in the PolynomialFeatures to achieve more precise regression predictions.
+For instance, setting `degree=2` may yield a more accurate prediction depending on the dataset and the underlying relationship.

 ### Dependencies

 To run the code, you will need to have the following Python libraries installed: